 Focus on innovations that benefit people in many ways

 In 2021, Federal Minister of Research Anja Karliczek explained: "The 'Digital Hubs: Advances in Research and Health Care' will demonstrate the benefits of digitalisation in medicine in concrete use cases that will benefit many people - especially in rural regions.
-For example, several Digital Hubs are dedicated to the field of cancer medicine and support the goals of the National Decade against Cancer, which was launched by the BMBF in 2019.
+For example, several Digital Hubs are dedicated to the field of cancer medicine and support the goals of the National Decade against Cancer, which was launched by the BMFTR in 2019.
 Pandemic management also lies within the topic spectrum of the Digital Hubs.
 The solutions developed and tested here should help the health care system to be even better equipped against future crises."
 (Editor's note: Original quote in German.)

 How Digital Hubs work